abdulshamadh/shopback/README.md

 Please follow the following steps :

-1. Please unzip the folder and place into wamp/www or xampp/hdocs directories.
+1. Please download the Source Code folder and place into wamp/www or xampp/hdocs directories.
 2. Create the database name is called 'shopback' into you apache server.
 3. Import the shopback.sql file.
 4. Run the below url and login using below credentials.